-MDFPP31:FCS\IV\EXT.1: (see KMD for more information)
+MDFPP31:FCS\IV\EXT.1:

 The TOE generates IVs by reading from /dev/urandom for use with all keys.
 In all cases, the TOE uses /dev/urandom and generates the IVs in compliance with the requirements of table 11 of MDFPP31.